fatimahasan125/Docker-Publish/README.md

 Make sure when you run the script, you have the website folder in the same working directory so that the index.html file can be copied into the container.

+# Docker Verify

+When DockerVerify.sh is run, it will prompt you to enter the following:

+1)	Username of the docker.io account where you pushed the container in the previous part (DockerPublish.sh)
+2)	Repository name where the container was pushed
+3)	The name that you want to give your container when it is created after pulling the previous image
+4)	The container tag

+Once the container is pulled, it is mapped to port 80 and run.
+Curl localhost is used and the output is written to a new file index2.html.
+It is then compared with the original file (provided in the website folder)

+Make sure when you run the script, you have the website folder in the same working directory so that the two files can be compared.